 Room for New Ideas

 tesa is one of the 30% of companies in Germany that have set up a so-called ‘Innovation Room’ for their employees to come up with fresh ideas.
-Next to inspiring colors and sophisticated lighting concepts, unconventional furniture helps to promote creative thought processes.
-You can tell already from afar that the creative space at tesa inspires fresh impulses: There are comfy stools, which shine in bright green, pink and blue.
+Next to inspiring colours and sophisticated lighting concepts, unconventional furniture helps to promote creative thought processes.
+You can tell already from afar that the creative space at tesa inspires fresh impulses: There are comfy stools which shine in bright green, pink and blue.
 And there are mobile partition walls, a projector, a small grandstand and plenty of space for movement and thus for free design and creativity.

 If you wish to work on new concepts, product ideas or simply in a different workshop format, conventional meeting rooms will soon bring you to your creative limits – at least if you want to think ‘outside the box’.
-Creative processes need spaces that are flexible, where the participants can move freely and have enough space to make their ideas visible.
+Creative processes need spaces that are flexible, where participants can move freely and have enough space to make their ideas visible.

 “It doesn’t really matter what we call this room – Creative Room, Room for Ideas, Innovation Space or Creative Area.
-The decisive factor is that it offers the opportunity to work differently, and that its features and design distinguishes it from traditional meeting rooms.
+The decisive factor is that it offers the opportunity to work differently, and that its features and design distinguish it from traditional meeting rooms.
 Simply try something different and let your ideas and thoughts run free.
 Often you may experience the greatest surprises and the best results in rooms or areas where interdisciplinary teams can work together flexibly and freely,” explains Nina Schulz, Digital Change Agent and co-initiator of the Creative Room.